Suggestions

 connect(token, completionHandler)

-Connects to an OpenTok session.
+Connects to a Vonage Video API session.

 Upon a successful connection, the completion handler (the second parameter of the method) is invoked without an error object passed in.
 (If there is an error connecting, the completion handler is invoked with an error object.)
 Make sure that you have successfully connected to the session before calling other methods of the Session object.